datakurre/phantomrobot/README.rst

 ``--port=1337``
-    a local port number for this Robot Framework remote library ``--implicit-wait=10``
+    a local port number for this Robot Framework remote library (PhantomJS will connect to phantomrobot through port + 1, e.g. 1338) ``--implicit-wait=10``
     implicit timeout for certain keywords, e.g. "page contains";
     disable with ``implicit-wait=-1``